Mitigation of Climate Change in Agriculture (MICCA) Programme

 Monitoring and Assessment of Greenhouse Gas Emissions and Mitigation Potential in Agriculture

-FAOSTAT Manual on GHG emissions for AFOLU now available
+A Manual for estimating GHG emissions for agriculture now available

-The FAOSTAT Manual on GHG emissions for AFOLU was developed in collaboration with the FAO Statistics Division and the Global Strategy to Improve Agricultural and Rural Statistics.
+The Estimating Greenhouse Gas Emissions in Agriculture.
+A Manual to Address Data Requirements for Developing Countries was developed in collaboration with the Global Strategy to Improve Agricultural and Rural Statistics.
 It offers a step-by-step guide on how to estimate GHG emissions from agriculture, forestry and other land uses, following the Tier 1 approach of the 2006 IPCC Guidelines for National Inventories, and using FAOSTAT, Forest Resources Assessments and other geo-referenced data available at FAO.

 The manual has undergone a first set of peer reviews, but remains open through 2014 to continuous contributions and comments from users worldwide.